Ivo Simović: NCAA assistant coach (2015–2023)

+NBA assistant coach (2023–present)

+In June 2023, Simović was named assistant coach of the Toronto Raptors, under Darko Rajaković.

 Executive career

 Simović served as the sports director for CB Espacio Torrelodones of the Spanish EBA League (level 4) from 2007 to 2015, where he landed some of the top players in Madrid throughout his time there.
 They were the runner-up in the Primera Division – Community of Madrid Group during the 2011–12 season and were the fifth-best program in all of Spain in his final season.
 The club showed tremendous technical growth under Simović, and he mentored such coaches as Darko Rajaković.

 Personal life

 Simović and his wife, Jelena, have two children, Ema and Marko.